List of Hollyoaks characters introduced in 2011: Jodie Wilde

 In May 2012, Manning announced via her Twitter account that she had left the series.
 The actress thanked everyone who supported Jodie's storyline with Texas and described her time on the show as "fun".
 In August 2012, series producer Emma Smithwick told Digital Spy's Kilkelly that it was always planned that Jodie would depart the series because Texas and Dodger were "the main story".
 She explained that Jodie is a character who brought challenge to Dodger and Texas' lives and "turned the heads" of two people who thought that they were comfortable with who they were.
 But Jodie "ultimately reaffirmed what they both liked about each other".
 They used Jodie and a "detour" and Smithwick stressed that Jodie and Texas was never intended to be a lesbian storyline - rather about Jodie being pansexual and liking a person regardless of their gender.

 Jodie arrives to meet her friend Texas, who introduces her to Doug.
 Jodie agrees to meet up with Doug again for a drink.
 Doug presumes they are on a date and when it becomes clear he is not over his ex-girlfriend, Jodie tells him she is not interested in him romantically.
 Jodie then sleeps with Dodger who is surprised at her willingness to have a one-night stand.
 Jodie also makes friends with Amy Barnes (Ashley Slanina-Davies) and Michaela McQueen (Hollie-Jay Bowes), who initially takes a disliking to Jodie.
 Jodie and Dodger begin to flirt again but she rebuffs Dodger's advances.
 Jodie and Dodger sleep together again and Jodie admits that it meant something to her.
-She tells Texas she that she can do better than Dodger.
+She tells Texas that she can do better than Dodger.
 When both Dodger and Doug compete for her affections, she arranges a night out with them and invites Texas.
 While both men wait, Texas tells Jodie that she should choose which one she wants, Jodie agrees and grabs Texas and kisses her, who reciprocates.

 Jodie senses that Texas is awkward around her and tries to resolve the situation.
 Texas tells her that she is straight and does not appreciate Jodie using her to make Dodger jealous.
 Jodie tells Texas that she actually likes her.
 Jodie enlists Texas and Dodger to help on her dance assignment.
 When Texas turns out to be a bad dancer, she asks Theresa McQueen (Jorgie Porter) to take her place.
 Texas becomes jealous and gets drunk, Jodie helps her into bed and they lean in for a kiss.
 Waking up together the next morning, Jodie tells a relieved Texas that they did nothing sexual.
 Jodie helps Texas out on her photography course work and fails her own assignment.
 On a night out, Texas becomes jealous of Jodie, who is flirting with Theresa.
 Texas kisses Jodie, but the following day Texas will not talk about their encounter.
 Texas later decides to start a relationship with Jodie, but then becomes confused about Dodger once again and dumps Jodie, but they agree to remain friends.